 The exit ports include DTMF input for numbers 0 – 9 and *.

 ERR: The action to connect to if there is an error.
-Not always will you have an action following all the numbered ports.
-If the user enters a number or symbol that does not have actions following it, an error will occur.
+You won't always have an action following all the numbered ports.
+If the user enters a number or symbol that does not have actions following it, an error occurs.

 If you still want the user to be brought back to the option menu to replay the valid buttons, we recommend connecting a Play Audio action after the ERR port.
 Here you can alert the caller of the error and then loop the audio action back to the menu tree.
 You can always add a Counter action to this as well to track how many times the user has made a wrong input.